jonerrr/trainstatus/README.md

 - Shallow routing between dialogs so you never lose your place
 - Shareable links for your trip
 - Works on mobile and desktop
-- No ads or tracking
+- No ads or tracking (your geolocation data never leaves your device)

 ## Requirements